Ozzy & Drix: Production

-Unlike the original film it was spun-off from, Ozzy & Drix was entirely animated and contained no live-action scenes while being considered in its own continuity as this version of Frank DeTorre is still in bad shape.
+Unlike the original film it was spin-off from, Ozzy & Drix was entirely animated and contained no live-action scenes.
 The series was also less intense and contained little adult humor compared to the film.
 The voices of Ozzy and Drix were recast with LaMarr replacing Chris Rock as Ozzy and Bennett replacing David Hyde Pierce as Drix.
 In multiple episodes, producer Ron Myrick integrated stock footage from the original film such as the human body's traffic, the inside of the mouth, and the dam bursting in the runny nose.

 Ozzy, Drix, and Frank DeTorre are the only characters from the original film to return.
 Major characters from it such as Leah Estrogen, ex-mayor Phlegmming, the Chief of Police, Tom Colonic and well as human characters such as Shane, Bob and Mrs. Boyd are completely absent nor are they mentioned.